 |Responsible Official:||Title IX Coordinator tel.
 (202) 319-4117|

 The Catholic University of America is committed to maintaining a positive learning and working environment.
-The Catholic University of America ("University" or "CUA"), guided by reason and the light of Catholic faith, is a community dedicated to the cultivation of knowledge, skills, wisdom, and virtue.
+The Catholic University of America, guided by reason and the light of Catholic faith, is a community dedicated to the cultivation of knowledge, skills, wisdom, and virtue.
 Catholic teaching and university policy require respect for the dignity of others.
 Membership in the University community brings with it the obligation to conduct oneself in ways that promote these goals.
-Consequently, CUA expects a higher standard of behavior than the law requires.
+Consequently, the University expects a higher standard of behavior than the law requires.

 Actual or threatened retaliation, or any act of intimidation to prevent or obstruct the reporting of a sexual offense or participation in proceedings related to a sexual offense, is prohibited.

-Additional information about identifying, reporting and dealing with sexual assault is set forth in the following policy, on the University's Title IX Website (http://title9.cua.edu/), and in the Related Policies listed above.
+Additional information about identifying, reporting and dealing with sexual assault is set forth in the following policy, on the University's Title IX Website, and in the Related Policies listed above.

 This policy applies when any faculty or staff employee or a third party (such as a vendor, independent contractor, visitor, or guest) is a respondent.
-The University's Sexual Offenses Policy for Students applies when a respondent is a full-time student.
-However, this policy applies to alleged offenses by full-time graduate students committed while acting with grading or supervisory authority over students.
-If a respondent is a part-time employee and part-time student, the policy applies if the alleged offense occurred while the respondent was acting in an employment capacity.
-In cases where it is unclear whether the university should follow its student or employee sex offenses policy, the University's Title IX Coordinator will decide.
+It also applies to alleged offenses by a student when the alleged offenses were committed while acting with academic or supervisory authority over students or while the respondent was acting in an employment capacity.
+The University's Sexual Offenses Policy for Students applies when a respondent is a student when the alleged behavior was not committed in an employment or supervisory capacity.
+In cases where it is unclear whether the University should follow this policy or the Sex Offenses Policy (Employees and Third Parties), the University's Title IX Coordinator will decide.
 This policy applies to both on and off-campus conduct that creates a hostile environment at the University or in a University-sponsored activity or program.